Solar Panels and Mortgages Explained

 With so many variables when it comes to getting a mortgage for a house with solar panels, the most important thing is to find the right broker.

-Our broker matching service will put you in touch with a whole of market broker who has a track record of helping people in your situation.
-They will make sure you get the best deal without having the hassle and worry of trying to negotiate with lenders, sellers and lawyers over issues relating to solar panels.
+Our broker matching service will connect you with a whole-of-market broker who has a track record of helping people in your situation.
+They will ensure you get the best deal without the hassle and worry of trying to negotiate with lenders, sellers, and lawyers over issues related to solar panels.

 Maximise your chances of approval with a broker who specialises in getting a mortgage with solar panels